-Searching the internet returned lots of hits for breast pumps on a variety of sites, including several of the most popular auction and resale sites.
-Prices were reasonable, and the supply is, apparently, excellent.
+Searching the internet returned lots of hits for breast pumps on various sites, including several of the most popular auction and resale sites.
+Prices were reasonable, and the supply was, apparently, excellent.

-The only mods that seem to be required are to find cups that will work with the teats on your goat.
-Some users report that they use 25mm syringes with the tops cut off and the edges smoothed.
-The tips of the syringes fit into the hoses on the goat’s teats nicely.
-The syringes fit very well on the teats of pygmy goats, but you must take care not to bruise the goat’s teats by using too much vacuum.
+The only mods that seem to be required are finding cups that work with the teats on your goat.
+Some users report using 25mm syringes with the tops cut off and the edges smoothed.
+The tips of the syringes fit nicely into the hoses on the goat’s teats.
+The syringes fit very well on the teats of pygmy goats, but you must not bruise the goat’s teats by using too much vacuum.

-If your breast pump has a variable vacuum and works as a pulsed model, not other modifications are necessary.
-If your breast pump doesn’t have those features, then they must somehow be fitted.
-Since breast pumps differ so much in their design, it is almost impossible to give a step by step guide for making the modifications.
+If your breast pump has a variable vacuum and works as a pulsed model, no other modifications are necessary.
+It must be fitted if your breast pump doesn’t have those features.
+Since breast pumps differ so much in their design, it is almost impossible to give a step-by-step guide for making the modifications.

 There are lots of other things that go into using a machine to milk your goat.
-All are important to protect the health of your goat as well as the milk she is producing.
+All are important to protect your goat’s health and the milk she is producing.

-- Make sure the milking machine (or breast pump) is clean and sanitary, especially the jars that catch the milk
+- Ensure the milking machine (or breast pump) is clean and sanitary, especially the jars that catch the milk.

 - Secure the goat in a milking stand

 - Wash your hands